MIAMI — The West Virginia Mountaineers were tough to slow down, and only the Orange Bowl mascot could stop Darwin Cook.

 Cook collided comically with mascot Obie after scoring one of the Mountaineers' five TDs in the second quarter, including three in the final 2:29 for a 49-20 lead.
 It was the highest-scoring half by a team in a bowl game.

 Tavon Austin tied a record for any bowl game with four touchdown catches.
-Smith went 31 for 42, and had 401 yards passing to break Tom Brady's Orange Bowl record.
-Smith also ran for a score, helping West Virginia break the bowl record for points established six nights earlier when Baylor beat Washington 67-56 in the Alamo Bowl.
+Smith went 31 for 42, and his 401 yards passing broke Tom Brady's Orange Bowl record.
+He also ran for a score, helping West Virginia break the bowl record for points established six nights earlier when Baylor beat Washington 67-56 in the Alamo Bowl.

 Tacklers had their hands full — or rather, they didn't — on a chilly night in Miami.
 Smith and Austin combined on scoring passes of 8, 27, 3 and 37 yards, and Shawne Alston scored on two short runs for West Virginia, which totaled 589 yards and 31 first downs.
 Smith was chosen the game's outstanding player.